api3dao/operations-deprecated/README.md

 - Managed feeds
 - Pricing parameters

+### Chains — `/data/chains`

+`/data/chains` contains JSON files storing per-chain metadata in the following format:

+- `name`: The name of the chain
+- `id`: The id of the chain, eg. "3" for Ropsten
+- `contracts`: An object containing active protocol contracts on this chain, eg.
+  - `DapiServer`: "0x000..."
+- `nativeToken`: The native token symbol of the chain, eg. "ETH"
+- `blockTime`: The average number of seconds between blocks
+- `logoPath`: A URL or relative path to a logo for this chain

 ### APIs — `/data/apis`

 `/data/apis` hosts one directory per API, where the directory name is the sanitized API Name.